Falls Road, Belfast: Leisure facilities

-The Falls Leisure Centre is located in the lower Falls district.
-It currently offers a range of leisure facilities including a swimming pool, sauna and steam rooms, a gym, and a badminton court.
-It was originally the location of the Falls Public Baths where local residents could avail of washing and swimming facilities.
+The Falls Leisure Centre is located in the Lower Falls district.
+It currently offers a range of leisure facilities, including a swimming pool, sauna and steam rooms, a gym, and a badminton court.
+It was originally the location of the Falls Public Baths, where local residents could avail of washing and swimming facilities.
 On 16 April 1941, it was the site of a temporary morgue following the Belfast Blitz.
 This is described in the novel The Emperor of Ice-Cream by the novelist Brian Moore.

 Falls Road Library, opened in 1908.

-One of three Carnegie libraries built in Belfast is situated in the lower Falls Road.
-It opened on 1 January 1908 and is the last Carnegie library in Belfast still functioning as a library.
+One of three Carnegie libraries built in Belfast is situated in the Lower Falls Road.
+It opened on 1 January 1908, and is the last Carnegie library in Belfast still functioning as a library.
 Opposite was located the Clonard Picture House which closed in 1966.
-The Diamond Picture House at the corner of Cupar Street closed in 1959.
-The Arcadian Cinema on Albert Street opened in 1912 but closed in 1960.
+The Diamond Picture House, at the corner of Cupar Street, closed in 1959.
+The Arcadian Cinema, on Albert Street, opened in 1912 and closed in 1960.

-At the junction with Grosvenor Road is located Dunville Park which was first opened in 1893.
-It was funded by Robert G Dunville, the owner of the nearby Dunville & Co whiskey distillery. who also funded the large fountain at the centre of the park which was designed by the English sculptor Arthur Ernest Pearce.
-Sorella Street at the foot of the park is named after the Sorella Trust which was established by Robert's uncle William Dunville who named the trust after his sister (sorella in Italian) Sarah.
+At the junction with Grosvenor Road is located Dunville Park, which was first opened in 1893.
+It was funded by Robert G Dunville, the owner of the nearby Dunville & Co whiskey distillery, who also funded the large fountain at the centre of the park, which was designed by the English sculptor Arthur Ernest Pearce.
+Sorella Street, at the foot of the park, is named after the Sorella Trust, which was established by Robert's uncle William Dunville, who named the trust after his sister (sorella), Sarah.
 The park has recently been refurbished and includes a football pitch.
 Nearby are located the clubrooms of Davitt's GAC and Dwyer's GAC.